Iran–Venezuela relations: 2005−2006: Start of Ahmadinejad administration

-2007-2009: Axis of unity, "G-2 summit," and bank
+2007−2009: Axis of unity, "G-2 summit," and bank

 On January 6, 2007, the two announced that they would use some money from a previously announced $2bn joint fund to invest in other countries that were "attempting to liberate themselves from the imperialist yoke", in Chavez's words.
 On March 16, 2007, Chavez said in a television interview that he disagreed with President Ahmadinejad's alleged call to "wipe Israel off the map" (which is a mistranslation) saying "I don't support causing harm to any nation.".
 (See also Israel-Venezuela relations.)

-The two presidents declared an "axis of unity" against "US imperialism" in July 2007.
+The two presidents declared an axis of unity against "US imperialism" in July 2007, to describe a new alliance of "revolutionary states".
 On October 5, 2008, Venezuela's Foreign Minister Nicolas Maduro visited Ahmadinejad in Tehran.
 During the 2009 G-20 London summit, Chavez and Ahmadinejad held their own meeting which they called the "G-2" summit, at which the formation of a joint Iranian-Venezuelan development bank was announced, initially with US$200 million capital.